Tree of knowledge system: Consciousness and human behavior

-Husband: “Please not now.
-It was a stressful day and traffic was bad and you know if work needs to be done, I can’t just leave it.”

 The words represent the sociolinguistic dimension and are understood as a function of justification.
 Justification systems are seen both at the level of individual, micro-social and societal (i.e., the context of justification in which men work and women stay at home).
 The actions of the husband and wife in terms of facial expression, body movement, etc. are seen as the mental dimension and are understood as a function of behavioral investment.
 The physiological make up of the organ systems and cells of each body is seen as the biogenetic dimension.
 Finally, the position, temperature, molecular make up is seen as the physiochemical dimension.
 Each of the more basic dimensions represent conditions of possibility that allow for the emergence of the higher dimension of process.
 Thus, insufficient oxygen disrupts organic processes which in turn renders neuropsychological and sociolinguistic processes impossible.

 Toward the integration of human knowledge

 As stated above, the ToK System proposes a new epistemology with the goal of moving academic knowledge toward what E.O.
 Wilson termed consilience.
 Consilience is the interlocking of fact and theory into a coherent, holistic view of knowledge.
 Henriques argues that the ToK affords new perspectives on how knowledge is obtained because it depicts how science emerges from culture and that the four dimensions of complexity correspond to four broad classes of science: the physical, biological, psychological and social sciences.

 Henriques further argues that developing such a system for integrating knowledge is not just an academic enterprise.
 He suggests that in an increasingly complex world, the fragmented state of knowledge can be seen as one of the most pressing social problems of our time.
 Henriques also believes that history seems to attest that the absence of a collective worldview ostensibly condemns humanity to an endless series of conflicts that inevitably stem from incompatible, partially correct, locally situated justification systems.
 Thus, from Henriques' perspective, there are good reasons for believing that if there was a shared, general background of explanation, humanity might be able to achieve much greater levels of harmonious relations.

 In a 2008 article on the ToK, Henriques cites Oliver Reiser's 1958 call for unifying scientific knowledge that Henriques implies is similar in theme to the ToK: